manavmanocha/comprodls-sdk/README.md

 ### Loading the SDK
-After you've installed the SDK, you can require the comproDLS package in your node application using require():
+After you've installed the SDK, you can require the comproDLS package in your application using require():
 ```
 var comproDLS = require('comprodls-sdk');
 ```